-1. A Local municipality may, subject to the provisions of the Planning Act, carry out physical improvements within the community.
+A Local municipality may, subject to the provisions of the Planning Act, carry out physical improvements within the community.
+The County may also make grants or loans to the Council of a local municipality for the purpose of carrying out a community improvement plan, on such terms as council considers appropriate.
 In establishing a Community Improvement Area, consideration shall be given to the following matters:

 - a.
 The extent or deficiencies in public services, public service facilities or infrastructure; - b.
 Building stock, including municipal buildings, which do not meet a Local Municipality's Property Standards By-law; - c.
 The presence of vacant buildings/lands that could be developed, redeveloped or converted to another use; - d.
 The opportunity to expand the supply of housing; - e.
-The need to improve the streetscape or aesthetics of an area; - f.
+The need to improve the streetscape or aesthetics of an area: - f.
 The presence of incompatible land uses; and - g.
-The presence of older industrial lands (e.g. brownfields) that exhibit deficiencies but provide opportunities for redevelopment. - 2.
-All Settlement Areas including areas immediately adjacent shall be considered Community Improvement Areas.
-Outside of Urban Settlement Areas and Rural Settlement Areas, all existing industrial, commercial, institutional sites, extractive resource operations, salvage yards, public service facilities, waste disposal sites and County Road frontages shall be considered Community Improvement Areas.
-Additional Community Improvement Areas may be designated on the Land Use Schedules by amendment to this Plan.
-All Community Improvement Areas shall be eligible for the establishment of one or more Community Improvement Project Areas.
+The presence of older industrial lands (e.g. brownfields) that exhibit deficiencies but provide opportunities for redevelopment.

+The intent of this Plan is to recognize the entire County as a Community Improvement Area eligible for the establishment of one or more Community Improvement Project Areas.